-Option Description Default Available in Interactive Mode username If you run from the local shell, most DCLI commands do not require the user name.
-If you are running vCLI commands, the user you specify must be able to authenticate to the vCenter Server system.
-Yes The user you specify must have the privileges to perform the task, as specified through vCenter Server roles.
-You are prompted for the password.
-The password is not echoed to screen.
-Note Only available when DCLI connects to a vCenter Server system. password You can use this option to provide your password explicitly instead of waiting for the DCLI password prompt.
-Yes Important Providing the value explicitly presents a security risk.
-Note Only available when DCLI connects to a vCenter Server system. credstore-file Path to the credential store file to use for credential store operations or for reading login credentials. \$HOME/.dcli/.dcli_credstore Yes Use this option only if the default credential store filename does not work in your environment.
-By default, the credential store file is in the .dcli/.dcli_credstore directory inside the home directory. credstore-add Adds login credentials entered for a command to the DCLI credential store file.
-Yes This option stores the server IP address, session manager, user name, and password for the command being run.
-If an entry exists, the command updates the entry. credstore- remove Removes an entry from the DCLI credential store file.
-Yes This option removes the entry for a specified server IP address and user name if only one session manager is present for a target server and user.
+Option Description Default Available in Interactive Mode credstore-file Path to the credential store file to use for credential store operations or for reading login credentials.
+Use this option only if the default credential store filename does not work in your environment.
+By default, the credential store file is in the .dcli/.dcli_credstore directory inside the home directory. \$HOME/.dcli/.dcli_credstore Yes credstore-add Adds login credentials entered for a command to the DCLI credential store file.
+If the provided credentials are valid, this option stores the server IP address, session manager, user name, and password for the command being run.
+If an entry exists, the command updates the entry.
+Yes credstore-list Lists all entries stored in the DCLI credential store file.
+Each entry includes the server IP address, session manager, and user name.
+Yes credstore-remove Removes an entry from the DCLI credential store file.
+This option removes the entry for a specified server IP address and user name if only one session manager is present for a target server and user.
 In rare cases, information about multiple session manager entries is present.
 You must provide the session manager with the session-manager option.

-Option Description Default Available in Interactive Mode credstore-list Lists all entries stored in the DCLI credential store file.
-Each entry includes the server IP address, session manager, and user name.
-Yes session-manager Use this option if you use the credstore- remove option the same user name and password are stored through multiple session managers.
+Yes session-manager Use this option if you use the credstore-remove option the same user name and password are stored through multiple session managers.
 Not usually required.
-Yes configuration- file Path to the configuration store file to use for options and profile-related internal commands. \$HOME/.dcli/.dcli_configuration No
+Yes configuration-file Path to the configuration store file to use for options and profile-related internal commands. \$HOME/.dcli/.dcli_configuration Yes